bgoonz/BGOONZ_BLOG_2.0/notes/JS-DOC/reference/resolve.md

 Promise.resolve()
 =================

 The `Promise.resolve()` method returns a [`Promise`](../promise) object that is resolved with a given value.
-If the value is a promise, that promise is returned; if the value is a thenable (i.e. has a [`"then" method`](then)), the returned promise will “follow” that thenable, adopting its eventual state; otherwise the returned promise will be fulfilled with the value.
+If the value is a promise, that promise is returned; if the value is a thenable (i.e. has a [`"then" method`](then)), the returned promise will "follow” that thenable, adopting its eventual state; otherwise the returned promise will be fulfilled with the value.
 This function flattens nested layers of promise-like objects (e.g. a promise that resolves to a promise that resolves to something) into a single layer.

 Syntax
 ------